 Exchange accounts are not used for parish/school revenue and expenditures.
-The exchange account (#1290) should be used only to record receipts and expenditures connected with actual exchanges, where funds are collected and disbursed, such as for a bus trip.
+The Exchange account (#2210) should be used only to record receipts and expenditures related to non-parish/school activities (i.e. bus trip, etc.).

-A) The exchange account should never be used to net or record income and expenses.
+A) The exchange account should never be used to record Parish or School income and expenses.